Most Haunted Places in Europe

-In the very centre of the forest there is said to be a patch of earth where nothing grows and any electronic devices you bring will mysteriously stop working as soon as you set foot on this ground.
+In the very center of the forest, there is said to be a patch of earth where nothing grows, and any electronic devices you bring will mysteriously stop working as soon as you set foot on this ground.

 Trees around the forest also grow abnormally crooked and have charred branches even though no fires have been reported.